 Our students thrive after Meridian.
 Nearly 1 in 2 Meridian graduates are attending a selective magnet program or a Tier 1 charter high school.
 Graduates are attending Benjamin Banneker HS, McKinley Technology, Capital City, Washington Latin, Thurgood Marshall Academy, and many more.

-A message from the Principals
+A message from the Principal and Dean

 Dear 7th and 8th grade parents and guardians: